 STEP 1: Make the homemade raspberry jam.
 Pour the raspberries, sugar, and lemon juice in a medium saucepan over medium heat.
 Once the berries soften and release their juice, use the back of the spoon to mash them.

 STEP 2: Remove the seeds.
-Pour the jam over a mesh sieve.
+Pour the raspberry puree over a mesh sieve.
 Make sure to completely remove all the juice.
-Discard the seeds, and pour the liquid back into the saucepan and add in the cornstarch.
+Discard the seeds, and pour the raspberry sauce back into the saucepan and add in the cornstarch.